-Facing challenges with determination and tenacity, VAOS’s growth in spite of trying conditions is paying off in the form of a portfolio diversification, international expansion and improved client satisfaction
+Facing challenges with determination and tenacity, the growth of Value Added Oilfield Services (VAOS) in spite of trying conditions is paying off in the form of a portfolio diversification, international expansion and improved client satisfaction.

 Established 35 years ago to provide comprehensive construction and maintenance services to the oil, gas and petrochemical industry in Libya, Value Added Oilfield Services (VAOS) has adapted to regional, cultural, political and industrial requirements in order to remain at the forefront of innovation and continuous improvement.

 Now operating as a privately-owned entity from its head office in Malta following a 1997 management buyout and relocation, the resultant provider still also enjoys Libya – as well as Austria – as two of its core presence points, and from these three bases is looking to expand its impressive remit around the world.